openhab/openhab-docs/installation/linux.md

 :::tip note
 The needed command syntax may vary based on the distribution you are using.

-Below there is an example for fedora besed systems:
+Below there is an example for fedora based systems:

 ```shell
 sudo adduser --system --no-create-home --user-group --disabled-login openhab